apache/rocketmq-clients/docs/design.md

 * FIFO consumption switch: enable/disable FIFO consumption for FIFO messages.
 * Message consumption retry policy: decide the max delivery times and backoff algorithm for the message which is failed to be consumed in push consumer.

-Especially, this table shows the sequence of message receiption with the combination of FIFO/non-FIFO topics and FIFO/non-FIFO consumer groups.
+Especially, this table shows the sequence of message reception with the combination of FIFO/non-FIFO topics and FIFO/non-FIFO consumer groups.

 <div align="center">